Transformational Leaders Program

-- Provide physical space for gathering, studying, and collaborating.
+- Provide physical space for gathering, studying, community building, and collaborating.

 - Support the development of leadership, communication, and networking skills.

-- Collaborate with the Office of Student Enrichment and other campus entities to provide additional material support when needed for the program’s students to flourish at Notre Dame.
+- Collaborate with the Office of Student Enrichment, the Center for University Advising, and the Center for Student Support and Care to provide additional material support when needed for the program’s students to flourish at Notre Dame.

 Students who opt into the program can expect: